A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving

 \textbf{ Actions $A$:} We consider the steering angle $\theta$ and throttle $\tau$ of vehicle as actions $a = [\theta, \tau]$, where $\theta, \tau \in [-1, 1]$.

-\textbf{Reward function $r$:}.
-The design of our reward function involves four parts, including speed control $r_{speed}$, lane center keeping $r_{center}$, heading direction alignment $r_{heading}$ as well as collision and undesired lane crossing penalty $r_{penalty}$.
-For simplicity, we omit the state-action inputs $(s,a)$ in the reward function and described each part as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \item \textit{Speed control:} Instruct the vehicle with current speed $v$ to drive in the desired speed range, $[v_{min}, v_{target}]$.
-If it drives too slow, or too fast, the reward will decay linearly. $v_{max}$ indicates maximum possible speed.
+\textbf{Reward function $r$:} The design of our reward function involves concerns about four aspects: speed control $r_{speed}$, lane center keeping $r_{center}$, heading direction alignment $r_{heading}$ as well as collision and undesired lane crossing penalty $r_{penalty}$.
+For simplicity, we omit the state-action inputs $(s,a)$ in the reward function and describe each part as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \item \textit{Speed control:} Instruct the vehicle with current speed $v$ to drive in the desired speed range $[v_{min}, v_{target}]$.
+It decays linearly when driving too slow or over-speed. $v_{max}$ indicates maximum possible speed.

 \item \textit{Lane center keeping:} Instruct the vehicle to drive in the center of a lane. $d$ is the current distance from vehicle to lane center and $d_{max}$ is the maximum in-lane distance.